TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-spark.md

 * [Optimize joins and shuffles](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-performance#optimize-joins-and-shuffles)
 * [Optimize job execution](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-performance#optimize-job-execution)

-If the package the customer is installing is large or takes a long time to install, this affects the Spark instance startup time.
-[Please review Augmenting Apache Spark with additional libraries](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries)
+If the package you are installing is large or takes a long time to install, this affects the Spark instance startup time.
+[Learn more](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-azure-portal-add-libraries)

 Spark pools in Azure Synapse include the following libraries that are available on the pools by default.